cheapskatecoder/zania/README.md

 ## Database Migrations

-Run the following to create the database schema:
+Run the following to set up the database schema:

 ```bash
 python manage.py migrate
 ```

-This will set up tables for `Product`, `Order`, and `OrderItem`.
+> **Note**:
+> The `dev.py` settings file is configured to use **SQLite3** by default, ensuring the development environment works out of the box without requiring PostgreSQL.
+For production, refer to `prod.py`, which is configured to use PostgreSQL.

 ---